 1.81 aeronautical station: A land station in the aeronautical mobile service.

 The meeting concluded that, by taking into account that a ground station (base station) for a Broadband DA2GC system has to be considered as a “land station” according to provision No. 1.69 of ITU RR, BDA2GC is to be understood as aeronautical mobile service.
+Thus, the current exception to the aeronautical mobile service in Region 1 would need to be suppressed.
+In the case of mutual agreement within CEPT and compatibility with other services in operation a service implementation could considered prior to such a modification.

-In principle, BDA2GC systems are – like other mobile applications – compatible with MA02CO07 within 1452-1479.5 MHz.
-Due to the use of LTE technology with a channel raster of 5 MHz or a multiple thereof, a BDA2GC solution would also fit into the frequency arrangement as proposed for other mobile applications, i.e. to use three DAB channels of 1.7 MHz for one mobile channel of 5 MHz within the framework of the Maastricht Agreement.
+MA02revCO07 relates to the use of the band 1452 – 1479.5 MHz for terrestrial mobile multimedia services.
+As such, BDA2GC systems are – like other mobile applications – compatible with MA02CO07.
+Due to the use of LTE technology with a channel raster of 5 MHz or a multiple thereof, a BDA2GC solution would also fit into the frequency arrangement as proposed for other mobile applications, i.e. using three DAB channels of 1.7 MHz for one mobile channel of 5 MHz within the framework of the Maastricht Agreement.

+[BDA2GC does not fit within the allotment plan, not compatible with annex 1 of MA02revCO07,

+Does BDA2GC fit within the emission mask of Annex 2?
+Or should there be new LRTC?]

 ECC DEC(03)02 designates the frequency band 1479.5 – 1492 MHz for use by Satellite Digital Audio Broadcasting (S-DAB) systems.
+Considering b) of ECC DEC(03)02 states

+“that the band 1452 - 1492 MHz is also allocated on a co-primary basis to the fixed mobile services, and in some CEPT countries to aeronautical mobile service for the purpose of aeronautical telemetry within the national territory according to No 5.342 of the ITU Radio Regulation”

-Although a BDA2GC system would not be covered by this ECC Decision, the BDA2GC reverse link (i.e. the aircraft-to-ground direction) would have similar propagation characteristics like a broadcast satellite and thus be compatible with existing services in adjacent bands in the case broadcast satellite applications will not materialise.
+Thus, implementation of other systems is not excluded per se.
+Coexistence between S-DAB and the BDA2GC forward link (i.e. the ground-to-aircraft direction) might be feasible.
+Furthermore, the BDA2GC reverse link (i.e. the aircraft-to-ground direction) would have similar propagation characteristics like a broadcast satellite and thus be most likely compatible with existing services in adjacent bands in the case broadcast satellite applications will not materialise.

-4.8.2 Possibility to combine / share with other applications / uses
+Possibility to combine / share with other applications / uses